shasankp000/AI-Player/README.md

 This mod also relies on the ollama4j project. https://github.com/amithkoujalgi/ollama4j

 ---

+# Upcoming features

+- Fully implemented pathfinding for the bot.
+- Collision and entity detection(detects entites around it and looks at it).
+- Interaction with the world environment in general.

+---

 # Download links

 1. From this github page, just download from the releases section or follow the steps in usage section to build and test.